Google Assistant Poised To Dominate AI Market

 The new Assistant is Google’s version of Apple’s Siri, Microsoft’s Cortana, and Amazon’s Alexa.
 Although late into the AI game, Google Assitant has one major advantage over every other AI-based digital assistant software: the Google/Android connection.

 Google, who has been branching out of its humble search engine beginnings for years, bought Android in 2005.
 This seemingly simple move allowed Google to expand from desktops to smartphones.
-According to Quartz, Android hit a record-breaking 88% of the smartphone market last year.
+According to Quartz, Android hit a record-breaking 88 percent of the smartphone market last year.
 Android’s success can be attributed to partnering with many smartphone manufacturing partners, while Apple’s IOS has a much smaller market share since it is only available on Apple devices.

 However, the Google Assistant was not supposed to be used throughout the entire Android universe.
 Google’s initial strategy was to roll out the Google Assistant on Pixel (Google’s high-end smartphone), and Google Home.

 Google changed their strategy when Amazon’s Alexa made it even easier to shop online.
 Since Shopify reports that retail eCommerce sales are projected to grow to over 3.4 trillion US dollars by 2019, Amazon clearly wanted to capture a larger piece of that ever-growing market.
-Amazon pushed to install Alexa in a wide variety of IoT products was Google’s motivation to change tactics, as reported by CNBC:
+Amazon pushed to install Alexa in a wide variety of IoT products was Google’s motivation to change tactics, as reported by CNBC.

 “The U.S. technology giant’s move comes after Amazon continues to aggressively push Alexa onto new devices.
 At CES, Amazon announced Alexa would be integrated with LG refrigerators and even Ford cars.
 But it began to step on Google’s feet when Amazon announced that Alexa would be on the Huawei Mate 9 smartphone in the U.S., which runs Android.